littlestudios69/Pika/README.md

 <br><br>

 ## Self Hosting
+### We recommend using the modified fork from discord.js by tayron1!
+Because of the Stickers
 <br>
 First of all we do <strong>NOT</strong> support the Self Hosting of Little Pika <i>but yea do what you want to do</i>
 <br><br>